andreasgerstmayr/grafana-packaging/README.md

 * create bundles and manifest: `VER=X.Y.Z make clean all`
 * update specfile with contents of the `.manifest` file
 * check if the default configuration has changed: `diff grafana-X.Y.Z/conf/defaults.ini distro-defaults.ini` and update `distro-defaults.ini` if necessary
+* update the manpages patch in `002-manpages.patch` and other patches if required
 * run local build: `rpkg local`
 * run rpm linter: `rpkg lint -r grafana.rpmlintrc`
 * run local builds with different OS versions: `./run_container_build.sh fedora-version`